WHEN MOTHER NATURE IS YOUR DOCTOR, THEN FOOD IS YOUR MEDICINE

 - It is far better to correct the diet, than to supplement it.
 Especially in the beginning phases of transitioning to a healthier diet and lifestyle, it may be necessary to supplement to restore health, but we should not use supplements as a crutch to poor eating habits.

 A couple of other supplements I used to get hung up on were: probiotics (for healthy gut/digestion), COQ10 (for brain health), and Omega-3's (for heart, brain, hair, and skin health), which whole, raw foods provide us plenty of.
+If you are looking to get an added dose of essential fatty acids, I recommend an algae-based omega that contains EPA + DHA.

 At the end of the day, we are probably all deficient in something no matter which diet we're on, or what type of lifestyle we're living, but I like my odds best, (and have received the best blood work, dental exams, eye exams, and physicals) while living on a whole foods, plant-based diet!